UK Prime Minister Rishi Sunak rocked by resignation of close ally Dominic Raab over bullying allegations | Politics

 - United Kingdom

-''Whilst I feel duty bound to accept the outcome of the inquiry, it dismissed all but two of the claims levelled against me,” Raab said.
+''Whilst I feel duty bound to accept the outcome of the inquiry, it dismissed all but two of the claims levelled against me,” writes Raab.

 ''I also believe that its two adverse findings are flawed and set a dangerous precedent for the conduct of good government,'' he said.